Econ 101 - Microeconomics » Winter 2022 » Test 3

 The supply curve of a perfectly competitive firm is:

-A. the average total cost curve only if price exceeds average variable cost.
+B. the marginal cost curve only if price exceeds average variable cost.

-B. the marginal cost curve only if price exceeds average total cost.
+C. the average total cost curve only if price exceeds average variable cost.

-D. the marginal cost curve only if price exceeds average variable cost.
+D. the marginal cost curve only if price exceeds average total cost.

 Question #3